Jerrynh770/micromark-extension-math-extended/readme.md

 $$
 ```

-…and our module `example.js` looks as follows:
+...and our module `example.js` looks as follows:

 ```js
 import fs from 'node:fs/promises'